mercator-ocean/copernicus-marine-toolbox/README.md

 ```

 ## User Guide
-For more comprehensive details on how to use the `copernicusmarine`, please refer to our [Help Center](https://help.marine.copernicus.eu/en/collections/9054839-copernicus-marine-toolbox-guide).
+For more comprehensive details on how to use the `copernicusmarine` Toolbox, please refer to our [Help Center](https://help.marine.copernicus.eu/en/collections/9054839-copernicus-marine-toolbox-guide).
 It ensures a smooth migration for existing users of legacy services such as MOTU, OPeNDAP or FTP.

 ### General configuration